Krishna615/pratice/README.md

 # Shell-Scripts
 shell scripts for devops
-hi this is a demo to check this now
+hi this is a demo to no check this now